 The Battle of Solferino

 In the wake of his defeat at Novara, king Charles Albert of Piedmont-Sardinia had abdicated almost instantly.
 He was succeeded by his son, Victor Emmanuel II.
 Victor Emmanuel’s prime minister was count Camillo Cavour (1810-1861), a zealous proponent of Italian unification.
 Cavour contacted Louis-Napoléon, who was no longer president of France: on 2 December 1852 he had restored the French empire and had taken the throne as emperor Napoleon III.
 The emperor was eager for a new Italian adventure.
 As liberator of the Italians, he would win everlasting fame, but there were other advantages to a campaign in Italy as well.
-In return for French support, the emperor had negotiated that Piedmont-Sardinia would cede the county of Savoy and the city of Nice to France.
+In return for French support, the emperor had negotiated that Piedmont-Sardinia would cede the duchy of Savoy and the city of Nice to France.

 On 12 May 1859 Napoleon III landed at Genoa with a large army.
 The Second Italian War of Independence had begun.
 Several smaller confrontations followed, and in the early morning of the 24th of June, the French clashed with the Austrian main force, which had left the Quadrilatero and had subsequently crossed the river Mincio.
 It is difficult to establish the exact strength of the two opposing forces.
 The French and Piedmontese together probably fielded over 130,000 soldiers, the French outnumbering the Italians by a margin of at least 2:1.
 The Austrians, led by their young emperor Franz Joseph I, were certainly able to match these numbers.
 So all in all, over a quarter of a million men packed the battlefield, plus thousands of horses and several hundreds of cannons.
 It was the ideal recipe for the most horrible bloodshed imaginable.
 The carnage was only made worse by the chaos of the fighting, as both armies had more or less bumped into each other by accident and therefore had to improvise.